 Miami Florida, USA Travel Guide

-MIA is the main international gateway, approximately 8 miles (13 km) to the to the northwest of Downtown Miami.
+MIA is the main international gateway, approximately 8 miles (13 km) to the northwest of Downtown Miami.
 It handles a vast number of domestic and international flights.

-Located about 25 miles (40) north of Miami, FLL often has a cheaper alternative for domestic and some international flights.
-Factor in additional travel time to Miami.
+Located about 25 miles (40 km) north of Miami, FLL often has a cheaper alternative for domestic and some international flights.
+Factor in additional journey time to Miami.

 Free Wi-Fi is available throughout both MIA and FLL terminals.

-Both airports have a lot of restaurants, cafes, and shops, duty-inclusive-free options.
+Both airports have numerous restaurants, cafes, and shops, including taxes-free options.

 On-site car rental facilities or shuttle services make vehicle pick-up straightforward.

-Numerous restaurants, cafes, and speedy-food choices at the two MIA and FLL.
+Many eateries, cafes, and fast-food choices at the two MIA and FLL.

 Duty-free shops, various retail stores, and newsstands.